Pallavik123/Task-Management-with-Multi-Tenancy-using-livewire/README.md

 ## Features:
-Multi-Tenancy
+* Multi-Tenancy.
-Import CSV files into any of your database CRUDs .
+* Import CSV files into any of your database CRUDs .
-Adds ability for users to register in the system .
+* Adds ability for users to register in the system .
-Global Search
+* Global Search.
-This  system that works as todo list but also can be viewed in a calendar mode.
+*This  system that works as todo list but also can be viewed in a calendar mode.

 ## Future Scope:
 We can implement Kanban Feature that will  provides a clear visualization of the workflow, allowing team members to identify prioritize tasks, and optimize the flow of work.